mds-agenturgruppe/pimprint-core-bundle/doc/25_Development/11_Project_Endpoint.md

 Project endpoint is call by the plugin when a project is selected to load project settings and publications the projects can generate.
 The `identifyer` of the selected project is passed as parameter.

-The response below shows a shorted example with some publications from the [PimPrint-Demo](../05_PimPrint-Demo/README.md) when accessing project identified by `dataPrintCarBrochure` requesting the route `/pimprint-api/project/dataPrintCarBrochure`:
+The response below shows a shorted example with some publications from the [PimPrint-Demo](../05_PimPrint-Demo/README.md) when accessing a project identified by `dataPrintCarBrochure` requesting the route `/pimprint-api/project/dataPrintCarBrochure`:

 ```json